Keimyung University: Tabula Rasa College

-The aim of the College of Liberal Arts is for students to study a wide range of liberal courses, foster foreign language ability necessary in this modern era of internationalization and computer capability needed in the information age.
+The aim of the College of Liberal Arts is for students to study a wide range of liberal courses, foster foreign language ability necessary in this modern era of internationalization, and computer capability needed in the information age.
 The college also strives to cultivate a positive attitude and character for study.
 It runs Liberal Seminar and Academic Writing, Keimyung Spirit and Service, Understanding of Christianity, Communication English, Academic English, and Plan for Campus Life as mandatory liberal courses and subjects taken from the foreign language track and the information track, both general course subjects and electives offered on these tracks.

-College of Physical education
+College of Physical Education

 The College of Physical Education aims at nurturing international professionals in physical activity with a synthesis of knowledge, virtue, and physical ability.
 At present, over 650 undergraduate students and 150 graduate students are studying at the college, pursuing their career and scholastic goals.
-There are 18 faculty members and 14 student assistants in the college, providing students with the opportunity to develop their potentials and obtain theoretical knowledge and practical experiences related to all areas of physical education.
-The college owns facilities for both educational research and physical education including the Korean Taekwondo Center, the Center for Exercise Pedagogy, a sports science laboratory, a computer laboratory, a gymnasium, a weight training center, and an athletics track as well as a variety of sports clubs for students.
+There are 18 faculty members and 14 student assistants in the college, providing students with the opportunity to develop their potential and obtain theoretical knowledge and practical experiences related to all areas of physical education.
+The college owns facilities for both educational research and physical education, including the Korean Taekwondo Center, the Center for Exercise Pedagogy, a sports science laboratory, a computer laboratory, a gymnasium, a weight training center, and an athletics track, as well as a variety of sports clubs for students.

 Keimyung is a member of the Korea University Sports Federation (KUSF).
 Eligible students are afforded the opportunity to participate in inter-varsity national competitions.